mctools/mcpl/hooks_mcstas.md

 - two magic lines for toc
 {:toc}

-This page has yet to be fully written.
-For now, in addition to the few notes below, refer to the almost complete information in: {% include linkpaper.html subsection=3.3 %}.

 MCPL input or output from [McStas](http://mcstas.org) is handled via two components, [MCPL_input](http://mcstas.org/download/components/misc/MCPL_input.html) and [MCPL_output](http://mcstas.org/download/components/misc/MCPL_output.html), which users can activate by adding entries at relevant points in their instrument files.
 Please refer to {% include linkpaper.html subsection=3.3 %} for a more detailed discussion of these.